NEWLY DIAGNOSED

 Can you show me which markers support bile duct origin, and which markers were used to rule out other possible primary cancers?

-Think of them as option-finding signals.
-They do not guarantee a treatment, but they may open a door that would otherwise be missed.
+They do not guarantee a treatment.
+But they may open a door that would otherwise be missed.

 MMR Status